University of Washington-Seattle Campus

 ranking it 5th in the nation.
 Its 22 varsity sports teams compete as the

-Huskies in the Big Ten Conference of the NCAA Division I, representing
+Huskies in the Big Ten Conference of the NCAA Division I, and represent

 Overview of institution